Guidelines for Faculty

 Global Perspectives: Research and Writing Seminars

 This course is designed to prepare students to be active participants in upper-level courses and to begin to develop the research skills needed for upper-level courses and the Senior Capstone Experience.
 The program was designed by the faculty as a whole over several years of discussion and debate, and was inaugurated in Fall 2009.
 The course design approved by the faculty requires several components to be integrated into each version of the course, and is supervised by a faculty director for the program working with the Curriculum Committee to insure that these components are in fact offered in the spirit in which they were intended.
-The inaugural faculty director, serving a three-year term, is Prof. Andrew Oros (Associate Professor of Political Science and International Studies).
+Prof. Aaron Lampman (Associate Professor of Anthropology and International Studies) is serving a five year term as faculty director of the program.
+Prof. Andrew Oros (Associate Professor of Political Science and International Studies) served a three-year term as the inaugural faculty director.
 Prof. Michele Volansky (Associate Professor of Drama) served as Acting Director of the program in Fall 2010.

 ** Courses taught in the GRW program must be approved by the Curriculum Committee using a special course proposal form due by the Advising Day of the semester prior to the semester in which the course will be taught.
 Courses need only be approved once through this process.
 In addition, syllabi for GRW courses must be submitted to the faculty director of GRW program at the beginning of the semester in which the course is offered, including courses where syllabi were submitted in previous semesters.